-- Background investigations and reference checks - These investigations, which include verifying a candidate's education, employment history, criminal record, and professional references, are performed for individuals being considered for employment. - Delegation of Responsibility Management has developed policies and procedures to ensure that employees to whom significant responsibility has been delegated have the necessary skills and experience. - Effective HR-related practices inclusive of training and regular performance evaluations. - Management and development The Company has a Human Resources department that promotes the management and development of effective human resources programs.
+- Background investigations and reference checks - These investigations, which include verifying a candidate's education, employment history, criminal record, and professional references, are performed for all individuals being considered for employment. - Delegation of Responsibility Management has developed policies and procedures to ensure that employees to whom significant responsibility has been delegated have the necessary skills and experience. - Effective HR- HR manages Company directives and related practices inclusive of training and regular performance evaluations. - Management and development The Company has a Human Resources department that promotes the management and development of effective human resources programs.